 You will need to be available for workshops in July or August.

 To apply, please email two examples of your work (up to five pages for each example), a 500 word statement of interest and your CV with contact details.
 Please send your applications with the subject line ‘Secondary Partnership Scheme Writing’ to email@example.com.

 The closing date for receipt of entries is: Monday 26 June.

 If you’d like to invite someone from Oldham Coliseum Theatre to come and see your work, please drop us a line.
 Before inviting us, please consider whether your work is in line with what we programme in our Studio and our artistic policy.
 Please note, although we can support rehearsed readings and can sometimes offer support in kind, we seldom produce plays in our studio.
 Let us know what you’re doing and where and we’ll do our best to come along.

 Oldham Coliseum Theatre is proud to be part of Venues North, please download the Routes In Guide 2017 to help you make a successful approach to venues to present your work in their studio.
 This guide will help you make an approach to us.

-Chris Lawson – Associate Director
+Chris Lawson – Acting Artistic Director